 Very.
-Clef leverages the computational power of your smartphone and the proven strengths of distributed, asymmetric cryptography and multi-factor authentication to provide secure WordPress logins in a beautifully simple and easy-to-use package.
+Clef leverages the computational power of your smartphone and the proven strengths of distributed, asymmetric cryptography and multi-factor authentication to provide secure WordPress logins in a beautifully simple and easy-to-use mobile app.

-Clef’s architecture is fully distributed so it stores no user credentials on its servers.
-When you use the Clef App, you create a profile and a private encryption key that never leave your phone.
-The Clef App uses that data to generate a unique, encrypted, digital signature every time you log in.
+Clef’s security architecture is fully distributed, which means Clef stores no user credentials on its servers.
+When you use the Clef mobile app, you create a profile and a private encryption key that never leave your phone.
+The Clef app then uses that data to generate a unique, encrypted digital signature every time you log in.
 Since all of your personal info stays on your phone, nothing in the Clef database can compromise your identity even in the unlikely event that the server is hacked.

 Requires: 3.5 or higher